Blue house entryway and front door with bushes on each side.

 How To Get VA Loan Preapproval

-For decades, veterans nationwide have taken advantage of the benefits offered through a VA loan.
+Veterans nationwide can take advantage of the benefits offered through a Department of Veterans Affairs (VA) loan.
 In most cases, VA loans save home buyers money over the length of their loan.
-Whether it’s to avoid a down payment, refinance the entire value of a home or simply have an easier time qualifying for a mortgage, those who have served should consider taking advantage of this benefit they’ve earned.
+Service members enjoy benefits like avoiding a down payment, refinancing the entire value of a home or easier eligibility requirements for a mortgage.

 First, let’s discuss the unique VA loan approval process.